-When it comes to spiritual conversion, I believe there is no one size fits all, no foolproof formula that can be endlessly repeated.
+When it comes to spiritual conversion experience, I believe there is no one size fits all, no foolproof formula that can be endlessly repeated.
 We are talking about deliverance from bondage and the resulting freedom here.
 It is one of the most relevant issues not only of Christians but of mankind in general.
-This is my conversion experience which I will share hoping it might be of significance to others.
+This is my spiritual conversion experience which I will share hoping it might be of significance to others.

-In the Christian conversion “God comes to meet me
+In the Christian conversion “God comes to meet me”

-Conversion happens through God’s initiative and in His own time.
+A spiritual conversion experience happens through God’s initiative and in His own time.
 In paganism and all other religions, it is man who is expected to do something in order to become worthy of the favour of god or the gods.
 You quest until you find god.
 In Christianity, God comes to meet me and finds me where I am because He has compassion for me (Ex 3:7-8).
 So then, I don’t need to search?
 I can just stay passive and let God do the work?

-“I did not go through the rebellious teens
+“I did not go through the rebellious teens”

 This is not a conversion story where the protagonist goes from being a bad person to becoming a good person.
 Although such stories strike our imagination I find them too legalistic and not always relatable.
 I was considered to be a good person, even an exemplary one.
 I didn’t even go through the usual rebellious teens.
 In my teens I became a member of a religious community which was rather, let us say, intense.
 I studied the Bible and partook of the Sacraments regularly.
 I also tried to be kind and help others.
 My sufferings, which were manifold, since I was ill with severe Fibromylagia and Myalgic Encephalopathy, I considered to be my cross and I offered it all for the needs of the world.
 I was also deeply unhappy.